MetricCepheid/lego-rock-band-deluxe/README.md

 First, **extract your vanilla USA (`BLUS30382`) LEGO Rock Band game disc** and place it in the `games` folder in your RPCS3 directory. ***Do NOT touch this folder once it's in `games`, LEGO Rock Band Deluxe installs as a PS3 game update and installs in its own separate folder, shown below.***

 Next, you will need the **latest update for LEGO Rock Band** installed on RPCS3.
-[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30382/BLUS30382_T1/c82765fb977632f6/UP1018-BLUS30382_00-LEGORCKBPATCH100-A0101-V0101-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it.
+[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30382/BLUS30382_T1/c82765fb977632f6/UP1018-BLUS30382_00-LEGORCKBPATCH100-A0101-V0101-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it. ***This is not the Deluxe download***, *but it is required to ensure you install everything to its proper place.*

 *If it doesn't download, right-click it and select `Save link as...` If your browser says it "can't be downloaded safely", ignore it and select `Keep`.*